NilsDannemann/nilsdannemann.dev/wp-content/plugins/stagtools/readme.txt

 5. Navigate to Settings &rarr; StagTools to learn about the plugin's features.
 The widgets will be available in Appearance &rarr; Widgets.

 == Changelog ==

+= 2.3.1 =
+* Fix broken Twitter API library

+= 2.3 =
+* Compatibility with WordPress 5.0+
+* Update FontAwesome to v5.6.3
+* Added REST API support for all custom post types
+* Remove deprecate function call to create_function
+* Added themes list on settings page
+* Fix StagTools popup not opening inside Gutenberg
+* Fix JS translation for Classic editor custom buttons

+= 2.2.6 - March 16, 2018 =
+* Fixed an issue with Instagram widget
+* Updated FontAwesome library to v5.0.8

+= 2.2.5 - Feb 16, 2018 =
+* Updated FontAwesome library to v5.0.6
+* Wrap @ in anchor tags in Twitter widget
+* Update Dribbble widget to use v2 API
+* Fix Font awesome icons in icon buttons
+* Replace uses of accent color in stylesheet with css variables with fallback, for better theming

+= 2.2.4 - Dec 21, 2017 =
+* Fix an issue with Instagram widget returning images with 403 response due to recent change to Instagram

+= 2.2.3 - Dec 21, 2017 =
+* Updated FontAwesome library to v5.0.2
+* Added FontAwesome v4 shim for better fallback

+= 2.2.2 - Dec 19, 2017 =
+* Fix `[stag_social]` shortcode showing invalid icons since previous update

+= 2.2.1 - Dec 18, 2017 =
+* Compatible with FontAwesome v5.0.1

+= 2.2.0 - Nov 19, 2017 =
+* Compatible upto WordPress 4.9+
+* Fixed an issue with Instagram widget not working due to public feed not being available any longer.
+* Fixed an issue with Dribbble widget not working due to API authentication changes
+* Added support for Widgets selective refresh
+* Use new Codestag icon for editor button
+* Fixed issue with Google Map error showing out of place
+* Make use of CSS variables for StagTools' accent color, to easily customize accent colors in theme

 = 2.1.3 - Nov 07, 2016 =
 * Updated FontAwesome library to v4.7.0